-Lebanon is the direct descendant of the anciet land of the Phoenicians.
-Those ancient sailors, known for their well-developed sciences and trade, travelled the Mediterranean and greatly influenced the cuisine of those whom they reached via their trade routes.
-The Phoenicians introduced wine and olive oil to the world and much later the Lebanese introduced Homous and Tabouleh.
+Lebanon is the direct descendant of the ancient land of the Phoenicians.
+Those ancient sailors, known for their well-developed sciences and trade, traveled the Mediterranean and greatly influenced the cuisine of those whom they reached via their trade routes.
+The Phoenicians introduced wine and olive oil to the world and much later the Lebanese introduced Hummus and Tabbouleh.

-The Barakat family has an establish history in catering and hospitality which dates back to the 1930s when John (Hanna) Barakat established "Al Ahweh" in the picturesque village of Ain Ebel in the mountains of South Lebanon.
-In 1948 John's eldest son, Joseph (a true entrepreneur) took over and expanded the operation to include hospitality, catering, entertainment and retail.
+The Barakat family has an established history in catering and hospitality which dates back to the 1930s when John (Hanna) Barakat established “Al Ahweh” in the picturesque village of Ain Ebel in the mountains of South Lebanon.
+In 1948 John’s eldest son, Joseph (a true entrepreneur) took over and expanded the operation to include hospitality, catering, entertainment, and retail.